15

 Because I was watching her.

-She had picked up a ring, something dainty, nothing too loud.
+She had picked up a ring, something dainty, nothing too loud, but it got stuck.

 She didn’t panic— of course she didn’t—but I noticed the way her lips thinned.
 The slight flinch in her wrist.
 Her finger was red, protesting.